 Aromatics - can't live without ginger garlic, green chillies (optional).

-Last but not least some lemon juice and cilantro (coriander) to finish the recipe.
+Last but not least, some lemon juice and cilantro (coriander) to finish the recipe.

 How to make Matar Paneer Pulao

 Open the lid and fluff up the rice using a fork.
 Close the lid and let it rest for 5 mins.
-Open the lid, add lemon juice and fluff it up again.
-Be careful to not break the paneer (as much as possible).
+Open the lid, add lemon juice, and fluff it up again.
+Be careful not to break the paneer (as much as possible).
 Finish off with some cilantro.

 Delicious Paneer Matar Pulao is ready, serve warm with some cucumber raita.

-More Rice recipes to try:
+More Rice Recipes

-More Paneer recipes to try:
+More Paneer Recipes

 Recipe Card